Search this site ...

 She uses bold, bright colours and geometrically styled prints in her fabrics while incorporating simple but dramatic outlines in her garments.

-Adebayo Oke-Lawal is a Nigerian designer who recognizes that fashion can be a way to communicate status, wealth, personal taste and success.
+Adebayo Oke-Lawal is the Nigerian designer at the forefront of the brand.
+He recognizes that fashion can be a way to communicate status, wealth, personal taste and success.
+Exploring the marriage between Nigerian colors, prints and textiles he creates new silhouettes to give an urban twist to modern African outfits.
+Sustainability is integral to the range.

 Selly Raby Kane’s collections are primarily focused on using bright colours with solid darks to create high contrasts.
 Quilted wax prints, patched, sewn and embroidered embellishment in the Sengalese bayefall style of her homeland makes her garments very individualised, allowing the wearer to express self expression and flair.